Meet Camron Adibi

 In every aspect of my life, exploring my passions, spending time with my niece and nephews, working with clients in the riding program, and like all good educators, I find myself learning from the unique humans that I am working with.
 Teaching and learning are collaborative – we ALL need a connection to flourish.
 I want to inspire and help students reach their potential.
 The way to make this happen, I realized, was to MAKE it happen, myself!
 Educators have a responsibility to create models for the future.
 We need to inspire more creative thinkers for design, problem-solving, and survival for years to come!

-Sign up to receive the newsletter and upcoming offerings for children who are neurodivergent.
+Sign up to receive the newsletter and upcoming offerings for children who are neurodivergent, autistic and/or managing a brain injury.